llabend/laura-abend/work-samples.md

 Search results
 ![Surface Profile List View search results displays 2 profiles in a list with 2 columns redacted](/assets/surface-profile-list-view-search-results.png "Search results")

-## Cypress Optimization
+## Cypress Advocate

 - I follow Cypress improvements by subscribing to their newsletter.
 Because of this, I saw that a recent update had introduced easier setup for caching test user login.
-I implemented this update so I could test out the test user caching - and it worked!
-- We saw major runtime improvements and less flakiness around user login while running the suite.
+I implemented this update so I could try out the test user caching - and it worked!
+As a result, we saw major runtime improvements and less flakiness around user login while running the suite.
+- I added Cypress screenshots to the PR build - it will now post screenshots to a directory if there are failures.
+- I noticed we were unnecessarily uploading videos for every test run even if they passed - this greatly slowed down our pipeline builds.
+I updated the Cypress config to only publish a video if a test fails saving us time and resources.

 ## Founding Engineer
 As a founding engineer for BConnect Web, I've stretched into various roles including DevOps, Design, Product Management, and Quality Assurance.
 I'm comfortable wearing many hats to help the team keep moving forward.